Download PDF version [opens new window]

 In addition, email messages stored on the POP3 or IMAP mail server could be backed up and stored as a copy locally within its own self-contained EML file containing the mail body and all attachments.
 Email backups are a one-way process only, and Restoration of emails back to the mail server is not supported as this feature is for local safekeeping in case of unforeseen disasters such as corruption or removal of email accounts on the server, etc.

 With the various advantages over POP, IMAP is becoming increasingly popular.
-With multiple device support as well as bandwidth friendly features, IMAP is the ideal choice for mobile users of smartphones, laptops, tablets and other mobile devices.
+With multiple device support as well as bandwidth friendly features, IMAP is the ideal choice for mobile users of phones, laptops, tablets and other mobile devices.